m3dwards/longmynd.org/content/weather/weather-from-28th-july.md

 title: weather from 28th July
 date: 2025-07-29T06:27:58.992Z
 ---
+Wednesday is varying between WNW and NW during the day but quite windy.
+Mynd will be on at times, but maybe middle of the day Long Mountain for PG's to launch and soar.

+Thursday and Friday not looking any good at this moment.

+\---------------------------------

 Tuesday sees a sudden and dramatic change from light SW and damp to fairly brisk NW wind.
 Probably on/off rainy too.

 Wednesday westerly and good for HG, but may get too strong for PG's to soar in the afternoon at the Mynd.